 We are required to provide you with this privacy notice by law.
 It provides information about how we use the personal and healthcare information we collect, store and hold about you.
-If you have any questions about this privacy notice or are unclear about how we process or use your personal information or have any other issue regarding your personal and healthcare information, then please contact our Data Protection Officer, Barry Moult.
-You can contact him by writing to Chorleywood Health Centre, 15 Lower Road, Chorleywood, Herts, WD3 5EA or via email: barry.moult1@nhs.net
+If you have any questions about this privacy notice or are unclear about how we process or use your personal information or have any other issue regarding your personal and healthcare information, then please contact our Data Protection Officer Barry Moult at Chorleywood Health Centre, 15 Lower Road, Chorleywood, Herts, WD3 5EA or via email: barry.moult1@nhs.net